Before buying any electrical equipment, I always like to research the subject and product thoroughly to help me make an informed decision.

-- As well as its own remote, the TV also came with a smart universal remote, which has dramatically enhanced the ease of use of the whole system.
+- In addition to its own remote, the TV also came with a smart universal remote, which has dramatically enhanced the ease of use of the whole system.

 - Linking our new TV to our home theatre system for better quality sound, when we already have two devices linked to the sound system, proved a little challenging.

-However, because our new TV is a smart TV with Internet access and comes with universal remote that links everything together for easy access; it’s now a lot easier and quicker to access streaming video from the TV than the cable TV box or Blu-ray player.
+However, because our new TV is a smart TV with Internet access and comes with a universal remote that links everything together for easy access, it’s now a lot easier and quicker to access streaming video from the TV than the cable TV box or Blu-ray player.

-Therefore I had a great desire to hook up our new TV, as a third device, on our home theatre cinema system, for full Dolby Digital 7:1 surround sound; rather than just using the TV’s speakers.
+Therefore, I had a great desire to hook up our new TV (as a third device) on our home theatre cinema system.
+This way we could have full Dolby Digital 7:1 surround sound, rather than just using the TV’s speakers.

 - A QLED TV is essentially an LED TV that uses quantum dots for its display; nanocrystal semiconductors that produces pure red, green and blue light.

 - An OLED TV is essentially an LED TV that uses an organic (carbon based) light-emitting diode which (unlike LED screens) works without the need of a backlight.